 Problems with transitions following separation, divorce or relocation.

 Following sexual physical, or emotional abuse or other traumatic events.

 If your child is having difficulty with any of the above emotions or behaviors it is likely that they may benefit from seeing a therapist.
 Do not hesitate to seek Professional help.
 The longer you wait the harder it will be for your child and family to overcome the difficulty.

 Question for a Child Therapist

-I offer answers to specfic questions regarding your child emotional behavior through email exchange.
+I offer answers to specfic questions regarding your child's emotional behavior.

-If your child is at risk of hurting himself or another please call 911, your local police department or take them to the nearest hospital emergency room for assitance.
-Email exchange questions are not to be used as a substitute for child counseling services.
+If your child is at risk of hurting himself or another please call 911, your local police department or take them to the nearest hospital emergency room for assistance.

 return from FAQ to parent support home